Depending on the type of sentence and the amount of active time imposed, either local or state authorities will determine an inmate’s release date.

 - Total sentence imposed

-- Class level(s) at which an offender is earning
+- Class level(s) at which an inmate is earning

 - Disciplinary offenses received throughout incarceration